-This article answers some of the most important questions that come to mind while entering into or terminating a business partnership.
+This article answers some of the most important questions that come to mind while setting up a business partnership or terminating one.

 In law, a business partnership is the situation where two or more people are working together for a common purpose, and with the intention of making money.